revivek/oy/README.md

 // React only writes HTML5 and certain SVG attributes, so we need to transform the attributes before serving. import Oy from 'oy';

-// Provides a head.
-Can replace with your own. import HTMLTemplate from 'oy/utils/HTMLTemplate';

 var server = express();
 server.set('port', (process.env.PORT || 8887));